In This Article

 Pros:

-- Marvelous barefoot design principles
+- Adherence to excellent barefoot design principles

 - Eco-friendly and sustainable packaging